No, troll, Alexandria Ocasio-Cortez does not owe you a debate

 — Alexandria Ocasio-Cortez (@Ocasio2018) August 10, 2018

 Not only did she sidestep Shapiro completely, she did so with flair–comparing his debate request to another form of badgering: the catcall.
 Shapiro handled the diss about as well as one might expect.
-He accused Ocasio-Cortez of painting him as a sexist and of being anti-Semitic, for some reason, then retweeted about a million and a half people who agree with him.
+He accused Ocasio-Cortez of painting him as a sexist and of being anti-Semitic, for some reason, then retweeted about a million of his followers’ echo-chamber-y tweets agreeing with him.
 (Sidenote: Shapiro is a fierce crusader against “identity politics.”
-You know, unless it’s his own identity as a white, Jewish man that’s being politicized.)
+You know, unless it’s his own identity as a white, Jewish man that can be politicized.)

 But sure, go with “the Orthodox Jew who has never catcalled a woman in his life is ACKSHUALLY a sexist catcaller for asking for a discussion or debate.”
 I’m sure your media sycophants will eat it up.